Meet Dr. Paul S. Auerbach

 National Ski Patrol System, and elected member of the Council on Foreign Relations.

-He has been honored by the American College of Emergency
+He was honored by the American College of Emergency

 Physicians, California Emergency Medical Services Authority, Divers Alert